szomoru/MP2_popular-more-popular/README.md

  ## About

-This website is a game website.
-The idea is comming from my 12years old son, who likes playing with the Higher or Lower game.
+This website is a gaming website.
+The idea is comming from my 13 years old son, who likes playing with the Higher or Lower game.
+The target audience for this website is everyone who is interested in famous people and likes guessing.
+This website is not only about celebs it is about scientists historical people actresses and actors, musicians, novellists, so about everyone.
+If someone would like to know more any of the persons each of them has a link to her/his wikipedia page.
+The pairs are created randomly in each game.
+The dynamic of the game is given that the interest of the people changes all the time.
+Sometimes someone is more popular than the other, but the next period it can be total opposite.
+The comparisation supposed to happen based on the last 30 days search volume for the person name.

 ## Table of Contents